-- Like more bounce: the resilience of the Avena foam in the Leesa mattress gives it a bouncier feel.
+- Like more bounce: the resilience of the Premium Foam in the Leesa mattress gives it a bouncier feel.
 If you prefer this springiness in your bed, then the Leesa is more likely to be the top choice for you.

 - Want a denser foam: the foams in the Tuft & Needle are of lower density than those in the Leesa.
 While this may not noticeably affect the feel of the mattress, it may affect the long-term durability as a higher-density foam is likely to hold up better over time.

 - Want to support a cause: Leesa has a policy to give back by donating one mattress to people in need for every 10 mattresses that they sell.

 As all-foam mattresses with comparable firmness levels and performance, the Leesa and Tuft & Needle mattresses have more similarities than differences.
 If you’ve narrowed down to these, at the very least, you know you’re choosing between two excellent options.